 By: Rebecca Mason, RDN

-Moms and dads, I totally get it: Life gets busy and packing your kids a healthy lunch every single day is another “to-do” on what may be an already overflowing plate.
+Parents, I totally get it: Life gets busy and packing your kids a healthy lunch every single day is another “to-do” on what may be an already overflowing plate.
+Especially with the added stress of COVID-19 changing up what school looks like this year.
 Unfortunately, it’s all too easy to be misled by catchy marketing and product labels touting healthy choices—and we don’t always have time to investigate each and every nutrition claim we read.
 Don’t fret, this is a judgement-free zone and I’m here to help.
-Here are five common lunchbox foods that may not have the health benefits the packaging promises.
+Here are five common lunch foods that may not have the health benefits the packaging promises.

 A common staple in many kid’s lunchboxes is a peanut butter sandwich.
 It may be tempting to trade in traditional peanut butter for a reduced fat version in an attempt to provide a “healthier” lunch, but always take a moment to scan the nutrition facts.
 You’ll often find that the calorie count is exactly the same, but the reduced fat version is simply higher in added sugar.